Our annual prize ceremony recognises and celebrates student talent and contributions. Many awards are supported by key players in the sector.

 Final year prizes

-A prize of two years free membership of IET to the most outstanding student on an IET accredited degree programme.
+- IET Final Year Prize - two years free membership of IET to the most outstanding student on an IET accredited degree programme.

 - Sander Prize - £100 to the student with the highest examination mark not in receipt of any other prize.